cosmos/cosmos/WHITEPAPER.md

 services like CoinBase.

-Unlike other blockchain consensus systems, Tendermint offers instant and provably-secure mobile-client payment verification.
-Since the Tendermint is designed not to fork at all, mobile wallets can receive instant transaction confirmation, finally making trustless and practical payments a reality on your smartphone.
-This has significant ramifications for IoT applications as well.
+Unlike other blockchain consensus systems, Tendermint offers instant and provably secure mobile-client payment verification.
+Since the Tendermint is designed to never fork at all, mobile wallets can receive instant transaction confirmation, which makes trustless and practical payments a reality on smartphones.
+This has significant ramifications for Internet of Things applications as well.

-Validators in Cosmos (who have a similar role to Bitcoin miners but instead use cryptographic signatures to vote) are meant to be secure, dedicated machines that are responsible for committing blocks.
-Non-validators can delegate their staking tokens (called "atoms") to any validator to earn a portion of block fees and atom rewards, but incur the risk of getting punished (slashed) if the delegate validator gets hacked or violates the protocol.
-The proven safety guarantees of Tendermint BFT consensus, and the collateral deposit of stakeholders (of validators and delegators) provide provable, quantifiable security for nodes and even light clients.
+Validators in Cosmos have a similar role to Bitcoin miners, but instead use cryptographic signatures to vote.
+Validators are secure, dedicated machines that are responsible for committing blocks.
+Non-validators can delegate their staking tokens (called "atoms") to any validator to earn a portion of block fees and atom rewards, but they incur the risk of getting punished (slashed) if the delegate validator gets hacked or violates the protocol.
+The proven safety guarantees of Tendermint BFT consensus, and the collateral deposit of stakeholders--validators and delegators--provide provable, quantifiable security for nodes and light clients.

 ### Governance #################################################################

-Distributed public ledgers should have a constitution and a governance system.
-Bitcoin relies on the Bitcoin Foundation (to some degree) and mining to coordinate upgrades, but this is a slow process.
-Ethereum split into ETH and ETC after the hard-fork to address TheDAO hack, largely because there was no prior social contract nor mechanism for making such decisions.
+Distributed public ledgers should have a constitution and a governance system.[NEEDS SOURCE] Bitcoin relies on the Bitcoin Foundation and mining to coordinate upgrades, but this is a slow process.
+Ethereum split into ETH and ETC after hard-forking to address TheDAO hack, largely because there was no prior social contract nor mechanism for making such decisions.

-Validators and delegators on the Cosmos Hub can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), coordinate upgrades, as well as vote on amendments to a human-readible constitution that govern the policies of the Cosmos Hub.
-The constitution allows for cohesion among the stakeholders on issues regarding issues of theft and bugs (such as TheDAO incident), allowing for quicker and cleaner resolution.
+Validators and delegators on the Cosmos Hub can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), coordinate upgrades, as well as vote on amendments to the human-readable constitution that govern the policies of the Cosmos Hub.
+The constitution allows for cohesion among the stakeholders on issues such as theft and bugs (such as TheDAO incident), allowing for quicker and cleaner resolution.

 Each zone can also have their own constitution and governance mechanism as well.
-For example, the Cosmos Hub could have a constitution that enforces immutability at the Hub (no roll-backs, save for bugs of the Cosmos Hub node implementation), while each zone can set their own policies regarding roll-backs in the case of theft and bugs.
+For example, the Cosmos Hub could have a constitution that enforces immutability at the Hub (no roll-backs, save for bugs of the Cosmos Hub node implementation), while each zone can set their own policies regarding roll-backs.

-By enabling interoperability among differing policy zones, the Cosmos network gives the users ultimate freedom and potential for permissionless experimentation.
+By enabling interoperability among differing policy zones, the Cosmos network gives its users ultimate freedom and potential for permissionless experimentation.

 ## The Hub and Zones ###########################################################